-To paraphrase the old adage, there are only three absolutes in life: death, taxes, and the rise of tax scams in the early part of the year.
+To paraphrase the old adage, there are only three absolutes in life: death, taxes, and the rise of scams during tax season.

-A major tax scam in 2015 involved phone calls by fictional IRS agents that demanded immediate payment for alleged tax debts, threatening lawsuits or even jail time to those who refused to comply.
-The more sophisticated version of this included spoofing a legitimate IRS phone number to fool caller-ID systems.
-The callers also had Social Security numbers and enough personal information to convince the taxpayer that the call was legitimate.
+A major tax scam since 2013 involves phone calls by fictional IRS agents that demand immediate payment for alleged tax debts, threatening lawsuits or even jail time to those who refused to comply.
+The more sophisticated version of this includes spoofing a legitimate IRS phone number to fool caller-ID systems.
+The callers also have Social Security numbers and enough personal information to convince the taxpayer that the call is legitimate.